marianaobmorais/libft/README.md

 ## Usage

-Add `#include "<path>/libft.h"` to your source file that is using functions to the library.
+Add `#include "<path>/libft.h"` to your source file that uses the libft library functions.
 Substitute `<path>` for the path to the libft folder:

 ```c